shampine/learn.go/README.md

 Just practicing GoLang

-Solutions in the 30 day folder are for HackerRank.
+Solutions in the 30-day folder are for HackerRank.

+## license

+MIT